Inklingo

 AdjectiveA2General

-Use 'arreglado' to describe something that has been repaired or mended, or in the sense of something being tampered with or rigged.
+Use 'arreglado' when something has been repaired or mended, or in the specific context of a rigged competition.

 A simple wooden chair standing upright, showing a visible repair where one leg was broken and mended with a simple wooden brace.